USA and the UK

 A Family Based Green Card enables foreign family members of U.S. citizens/permanent residents to become Green Card holders in the USA.
 Spouses, parents, children and siblings of U.S. citizens/Green Card holders could be eligible to receive a Family Based Green Card.

-There are two routes towards Family Based Green Cards, which are immediate relative and preference relative.
+There are two methods towards receiving Family Based Green Cards: immediate relative and preference relative.

 What are Family Based Green Cards?

 If you are the immediate relative of a U.S citizen, the preference relative of a U.S. citizen/Green Card holder or an accompanying relative, you could be eligible for a Family Based Green Card.

 The rules around family based Green Card eligibility depend on the applicant’s relation to their family member (sponsor) and the conditions under which the sponsor is living in the U.S.

 U.S citizens are able to bring more distant relatives to the U.S. compared to Green Card holder permanent residents.
 Also, family members of U.S. citizens are usually able to immigrate faster to the U.S. than family members of Green Card holders.